DataDog/apm-tutorial-golang/README.md

 # Installation

 Inside the cmd folder there are two directories for notes and calendar.

+A makefile is attached for convenience.
+Use `make` to build the programs and `make run` to run both the notes and calendar applications.
+Use `make exit` to kill the running applications in the background.

-Build and run the main.go file inside each directory to run the corresponding application
+Otherwise, build and run the main.go file inside each directory to run the corresponding application

 # Example requests: